Docklands Light Railway extension to Dagenham Dock: Barking Riverside alternative rail service

+Further proposals

+The Mayor's Transport Strategy published in March 2018 proposed an extension of the DLR towards Thamesmead and Barking town centre.
+In December 2019, an extension to Thamesmead was formally proposed by TfL that would diverge from the Beckton branch at Gallions Reach and could include a station at Beckton Riverside.
+The London Plan published in March 2021 prioritises the Thamesmead extension.
+In 2023, an outline business case for the extension to Thamesmead via Beckton Riverside was submitted to Government.

+Barking and Dagenham Council continue to have an aspiration to extend the DLR to Dagenham Dock, including it in their transport priorities for the borough in October 2021.
+In July 2024 it was confirmed by the Deputy Mayor of London for Transport that construction of the extension to Thamesmead would not preclude a further branch into Barking and Dagenham.

 Proposed route and stations

-The proposed route would have diverged from the Beckton branch at Gallions Reach station in the London Borough of Newham.
+The 2008 proposed route diverged from the Beckton branch at Gallions Reach station in the London Borough of Newham.
 It would have followed the River Thames north bank, crossing the mouth of the River Roding in a bored tunnel south of the Barking Flood Barrier.
 Here the route would have entered the London Borough of Barking and Dagenham, following the River Thames on a viaduct before heading northwards to reach Goresbrook and Dagenham Dock.
 It was envisaged that four new stations would be built, with additional platforms at the existing c2c station at Dagenham Dock.

 The 2007 consultation noted that the DLR could be extended further from Dagenham Dock, such as north towards Dagenham Heathway or east towards Rainham.
 The London Borough of Barking and Dagenham supported these additional extensions, provided it could be achieved without negatively impacting on existing infrastructure in the area.

-Project development

-The extension of the DLR was first proposed in 2003 as part of the Thames Gateway project.
-In 2007 a number of route options went to public consultation, with a decision made in November.
-An application for a Transport and Works Act order was made during 2008.
-A public inquiry was due to take place but this was postponed, following the announcement by Mayor of London Boris Johnson in November 2008 that the project had been cancelled.

-Following the cancellation of the extension, Transport for London assessed various options to bring transport links to Barking Riverside, including the previously proposed DLR extension - as planning regulations limit the number of homes to 1,200 until adequate public transport is provided.

-Subsequently, the Gospel Oak to Barking Line of the London Overground was extended from Barking to a new station in Barking Riverside to serve the area.
-This opened in July 2022, at a cost of around £325m.